-Off the Beaten Path in Columbia County, Near Lake City, Fla.
+Off the Beaten Path from Jacksonville: Columbia County, Fla.

 One of Florida’s easiest-to-reach destinations also happens to be one of its most overlooked.